Tracy Mulligan, Director of Enrolments

 - Take the time to tour Kambala.
 Our school generally offers places two years prior to commencement.
 Around that time, many new families take the opportunity to experience Kambala on a normal school day, touring the campus with the Director of Enrolments.
 This process can help you determine if Kambala is the right choice for your family.
 Kambala is a non-selective school, this means that places at Kambala are determined by the date of applications, with some priority given to daughters of Old Girls and Kambala siblings.

 - Come to the new student interview prepared, with any questions written down.
 Interviews take place in the year prior to commencement.
 New girls and their parents will be invited to meet with the Principal and the Head of Senior or Junior School.
 This is an opportunity to meet with senior staff and address any issues that you may have, ensuring your daughter’s education journey at Kambala has the best possible start.

 - Have an understanding of the format of the interview.
-Generally, Debra Kelliher, Principal, will welcome you to Kambala and provide an overview of the School’s vision.
-Carolyn Gavel, Head of Senior School and Stuart Coppin, Head of Junior School, will outline our education program.
-Girls commencing in Years 8 to 11, will also meet with Katherine Mar, Director of Curriculum, to discuss subject options.
+Generally, Jane Danvers, Principal, will welcome you to Kambala and provide an overview of the School’s values.
+Carolyn Gedling Deputy Principal – Academics, Joanne Sarmiento Deputy Principal – Wellbeing and Boarding and Stuart Coppin Deputy Principal – Head of Junior School will outline our education program.
+Girls commencing in Years 8 to 11, will also meet other staff members to discuss their subject options.

 New student interviews are a time to be inquisitive.
 We welcome questions and hope that you enjoy this experience as you join the Kambala community.